MAGALA-RICHARD/reproducible/README.rst

 - **``demo/``** — transient scratch space for examples and quick outputs.
 - **``Results/``** — durable outputs (plots, tables, logs) you want to retain.

-You can relocate these via your config (e.g., environment variables or explicit paths passed to the API).
+You can relocate these via config_utils.py (e.g., environment variables or explicit paths passed to the API).
 Ensure the process has write permission, especially when running inside containers or CI.